Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Proofs of Consistency of the NNR Estimator

 As stated in Assumption~\ref{assumption:regularity_pre}\ref{item:1_pre}, $\{(Y_{it}, W_{it})\}_{1\leq t\leq T}$ is $\phi$-mixing with a uniformly exponential decay rate across $i$.
-However, this assumption is much stronger than required for the proof of Corollary~\ref{corollary:consistency_pre}.
-In fact, it can be relaxed to $\{(Y_{it}, W_{it})\}_{1\leq t\leq T}$ is $\alpha$-mixing with a uniformly sufficiently fast polynomial decay rate across $i$.
+However, this assumption is stronger than necessary for the proof of Corollary~\ref{corollary:consistency_pre}.
+In fact, it can be relaxed to requiring $\{(Y_{it}, W_{it})\}_{1\leq t\leq T}$ is $\alpha$-mixing with a uniformly sufficiently fast polynomial decay rate across $i$.

 \begin{proofcor}{corollary:consistency_pre} It suffices to prove that